awsdocs/aws-elastic-beanstalk-developer-guide/doc_source/concepts.md

 # AWS Elastic Beanstalk Concepts<a name="concepts"></a>

-AWS Elastic Beanstalk lets you manage all of the resources that run your *application* as *environments*\.
-Let's take a closer look at what these terms mean\.
+AWS Elastic Beanstalk enables you to manage all of the resources that run your *application* as *environments*\.
+Here are some key Elastic Beanstalk concepts\.

 ## Application<a name="concepts-application"></a>